 The Northland population as a whole was more socio-economically deprived than other areas.
-In 2013, 20% of New Zealanders were on the most deprived or lowest band of the national deprivation index, compared with 43% of Northlanders.
+In 2013, 43% of Northlanders were on the most deprived or lowest band of the national deprivation index, compared with 20% of all New Zealanders.
 The Far North District Council had the most deprived population of any local authority.

 Housing in the north has long been a source of concern.
 The first surveys of Māori housing in the 1930s showed appalling conditions.
 A series of fatal fires in the early 2000s drew attention to the continuing issue of unsafe housing: no electric power, poor sanitation and other problems.

 In 2001 Housing New Zealand, with other agencies and tribal organisations, began a five-year programme to eliminate substandard housing.
 This involved household assessments and property repairs, with improved wiring, installation of septic tanks, and access to safe drinking water.
 Moves were also made to provide some rental housing and low-deposit loans for purchasing homes.

 Northland and its people are still recovering from the 1980s and 1990s, when many urban unemployed were drawn back into the north’s rural areas.
 The local economy was also severely affected in the last two decades of the 20th century by government restructuring.
 When the forestry sector became a state-owned enterprise, for example, many people lost jobs, especially Māori who were a high proportion of the forest work force.
 Employment opportunities remain limited.